sroberts/sroberts.github.io/_posts/2015-05-02-imposter-syndrome-in-dfir.md

 ## The "Human Being" Inferiority

-At it's core all of these issues tie back to one unavoidable issue; being human.
-Short of being a sociopath everyone experiences doubt in themselves and their skills.
+At it's core all of these issues tie back to one issue; being human.
+The only convievable way to 100% avoid ever feeling the symptoms of imposter syndrome is to avoid self analysis entirely.
 It's unavoidable, but simply knowing others experience the same thing is freeing.
 I remember reading a friend, a brilliant, skilled friend that no one would ever expect to feel like an imposter, writing a brutally honest account of feeling like they were going to be discovered as a fraud.
 It was a moment of pure humility on their part and ended up being a moment of pure empathy on mine.
 This person I respected, always found insightful, never seemed to say "I don't know", had the same insecurities I did?

 ## In The End